Suillus quiescens: Habitat and distribution

 S. quiescens forms mycorrhizal associations with bishop pine.

 Fruit bodies grow together in small groups on the ground in association with bishop pine (Pinus muricata).
-It is the most common Suillus species on Santa Cruz Island, its type locality and it has also been collected at Santa Rosa Island, and Point Reyes National Seashore in California.
-Santa Cruz and Santa Rosa, two of the four islands that make up the northern Channel Islands, have a Mediterranean climate with cool and wet winters, and warm and dry summers.
+In a multigene phylogenetic study of Suillus, S. quiescens was also sampled in California in association with Monterey pine (Pinus radiata), in addition to bishop pine.
+The IUCN Red List assessment reports that it is ectomycorrhizal with two- and three-needle pines and also occurs with lodgepole pine (Pinus contorta) on the northern California and Oregon coast; based on environmental samples, the assessment considers it likely to occur with Ponderosa pine (P. ponderosa) and Jeffrey pine (P. jeffreyi) as well, while noting that more data are needed on the species' ecology.
+S. quiescens is the most common Suillus species on Santa Cruz Island, its type locality, and it has also been collected at Santa Rosa Island and Point Reyes National Seashore in California.
+Santa Cruz and Santa Rosa, two of the four islands that make up the northern Channel Islands, have a Mediterranean climate with cool, wet winters and warm, dry summers.

 Most species of Suillus do not have spores that survive in the soil for extended periods of time, but the spores of S. quiescens can tolerate the dry conditions and heat typical of California.
 Another study showed that viable S. quiescens spores were present in steam-pasteurized soil planted in Oregon fields.
-The authors suggest that S. quiescens is an early successional species that fruits in young forests, and whose spores remain dormant in the soil for extended periods of time until the roots of a suitable pine host are encountered.
+The original description suggested that S. quiescens is an early successional species whose spores remain dormant in the soil until the roots of a suitable pine host are encountered.
+A 2024 review of Suillus introductions described long-lived soil spore banks as a feature of introduced Suillus, allowing spores to persist through drought and fire until compatible Pinaceae roots are available.

+The IUCN Red List assessment describes the species as occurring in disjunct subpopulations in California and Oregon, and reports that it is probably under-recorded because it is often misidentified as S. brevipes.
+It has also been introduced to New Zealand, where it grows with the non-native Monterey pine.
+A bolete illustrated by the New Zealand botanist John Buchanan in a nineteenth-century manuscript notebook has been suggested as a possible depiction of S. quiescens in New Zealand; the identification was presented as provisional, and it would represent an early New Zealand record only if the original specimen had been collected under pines.

+Conservation

+The IUCN assesses Suillus quiescens as a least-concern species.
+The population trend is listed as unknown, and the assessment reports fruiting body records from about 15 localities plus a small number of records from root tip sequences and environmental samples.
+Threats mentioned include development and altered fire regimes affecting coastal stands of Pinus muricata and native P. radiata, and drought-related dieback of P. ponderosa in the Sierra Nevada foothills; the assessment indicates these threats are unlikely to have drastically affected the overall population.
+Suggested actions include protecting and managing coastal pine forests and improving monitoring of population trends and ecology.